Steven G. Hyde, MBA

 Rachael Tabelski is a graduate of Byron-Bergen High School, Class of 2000, and of SUNY Canton with a bachelor’s degree in Crime Scene Technology/Public Safety (2005).
 She obtained her Master’s Degree in Public Administration from SUNY Brockport in 2008.
 Prior to working for the GCEDC she was the Administrative/Legislative Assistant for Assemblyman Steve Hawley in his New York State Assembly District Office and an elected official serving as Councilman for the Town of Bergen.
 She has served the community in many capacities and is currently a member of The City of Batavia Planning and Development Committee, Batavia Kiwanis, and the Batavia Business Improvement District (BID) Business Development Committee.
 She is a graduate of Leadership Genesee (2009), a former member of the Vibrant Batavia Committee, former volunteer for Genesee Cancer Assistance, former secretary for the Bergen Business & Civic Association, and a former member of the Village of Medina Planning Board.
 Tabelski manages media communications, public relations, and government relations for the agency as well as formulating and executing the agencies communications and marketing plans.
 She is in charge of agency events and programs to support local businesses as well as the marketing activates related to the agencies active business attraction program.
 Tabelski also manages the marketing collateral, presentation material, social media accounts, web sites, and property listings for the agency.
 She currently resides in Batavia with her husband Adam and their son Adrian and daughter Anna.

 Penny Kennett is a graduate of Pavilion High School, Class of 1993, of Genesee Community College with an associate’s degree in accounting, and D’Youville College in Buffalo with a Bachelor’s degree in Business Management.
 As office manager Penny manages operations, human resources, finances, administrational functions, and strategic planning for the organization.
 Penny is responsible for the organization and coordination of office operations, procedures, and resources to facilitate organizational effectiveness and efficiency.
 She also prepares monthly financial statements; cash management and monitoring; budget and audit preparation; financial compliance; oversees payable and receivable functions along with reconciliation of monthly bank statements, and invoicing.
 She is responsible for supervision of the board meeting process ensuring that all open meetings rules and regulations are followed; facilitating IDA project and compliance reporting; oversees project insurance and local labor reporting; data management through the agencies Customer Relations Management (CRM) software.
-She currently lives in Byron her two children Liana and Will “Bubba”.
+She currently lives in Byron with her two children, Liana and Will “Bubba”.

 Elizabeth "Betsy" Richardson